AI Agent Index

 Salesforce Sales Cloud Einstein vs HubSpot Sales Hub (2026)

-Side-by-side comparison of Salesforce Sales Cloud Einstein vs HubSpot Sales Hub — pricing, capabilities, integrations, deployment complexity, and ratings.
-Last updated May 2026.
+Side-by-side comparison of Salesforce Sales Cloud Einstein vs HubSpot Sales Hub: pricing, capabilities, integrations, deployment complexity, and ratings.
+Last updated August 10, 2026 by The AI Agent Index Editorial Team.

 Salesforce Sales Cloud Einstein logo